-Images courtesy of Action Space and Mary Ogunleye (Above) and Kira Walters (Below)
+Images courtesy of Action Space and Mary Ogunleye (right) and Kira Walters (left)

 Slowly 10 is a digital curatorial residency by KoProjects with a focus on ideas around slow curation/exhibition, temporality and engagement.
 The purpose of this project is to create a 10-day digital programme that will be distributed through a daily email to the KoProjects mailing list/social media, featuring one artwork, text, reference etc for a period of 10 days.
 The intention is for singular works/ideas to be given time and space for consideration individually whilst also partaking in an overarching curatorial premise.